exonum/exonum/MANUAL.md

 The oracle in this case is service which can produce transaction with external data after the commit of block, [`exonum-time`][exonum-time] and [`exonum-btc-anchoring`][exonum-btc-anchoring] are examples of these kind of oracles.
-In this way, transactions, which were created during the `handle_commit` execution, will store in `TestKit` memory pool.
+In this way, transactions which were created during the `handle_commit` execution will be stored in `TestKit` memory pool.

 ```rust
 let mut testkit = TestKitBuilder::validator()